ajbanjara/Wireshark/BP.md

 ## History

-BPv6 was standardized in RFC 5050.
+BPv6 was standardized in [RFC 5050](https://www.ietf.org/rfc/rfc5050.html).
-BPv7 is currently finalizing IETF standardization.
+BPv7 was standardized in [RFC 9171](https://www.ietf.org/rfc/rfc9171.html).

 ## Protocol dependencies

   - [TCPCL](/TCPCL): The BPv6 had defined a corresponding TCPCL version 3 and BPv7 has defined a TCPCL version 4 to provide reliable transfer over low-delay (_e.g._ local or terresterial) data links.
   - [LTPCL](/LTP): The BPv6 has an experimental Licklider Transmission Protocol to provide reliable transfer over high-delay and lossy data links.
+There is currently no disambiguation between BPv6 and v6 over LTP; only one [client service ID](https://www.iana.org/assignments/ltp-parameters/ltp-parameters.xhtml#client-service-ids) has been allocated for "Bundle Protocol".
   - BPSec: The BP uses extension Block Integrity Block (BIB) and Block Confidentiality Block (BCB) to provide block-level security.

 ## Wireshark